muhammed9865/ArrMan/README.md

 - Sort the array (Bubble sort)
 - Print the array

+#### Operations to be implemented
+- Insert items at index
+- Remove item at index

 ## Notes on ArrMan
 - ArrMan array is word defined elements, which maximum value of entered element is 65536 (best case)